 - The myths and realities of vaccinations

-If you would like to really increase your understanding of how the immune system works, and the amazing science behind vaccination, there are free online courses that are accessible here (all about vaccination) and here (the science of the immune system).
+If you would like to really increase your understanding of how the immune system works, and the amazing science behind vaccination, there is a free online course accessible here.
 These are suitable for those with no prior scientific or medical background.